simeeid/TDT4290Group1/README.md

 The webapp is located in the norbit-webapp folder.

 ## How to run the system
-Please follow this guide to run the system:
+Please follow this guide to run the system: [Installation guide](https://github.com/simeeid/TDT4290Group1/blob/chore/107-write-readme/miscellaneous/InstallationGuide.pdf)

 ## How to use the system
-Please follow this guide to use the system:
+Please follow this guide to use the system: [User guide](https://github.com/simeeid/TDT4290Group1/blob/chore/107-write-readme/miscellaneous/UserGuide.pdf)